ohduran/ohduran.github.io/_posts/2018-12-12-of-wasted-time.markdown

 categories: journal
 permalink: /2017/12/on-wasted-time
 ---
 A PhD, the pinnacle of our current educational system, is ill-defined.
 There is an array of variables involved that uniquely separate one PhD programme from the next; the topic of the thesis, the size of the grant, the involvement of the professor.
-But they all have something in common:
+But they all have something in common: A PhD implies wasting 4 years of your life.

-A PhD implies wasting 4 years of your life.
+My first thought when writing this goes to some of my colleagues at university, who are in most cases writing their thesis or even have presented them already.
+However, in pure economical terms, they spend most of their time either thinking, attending conferences, doing research or writing.
+Which is a wonderful way to spend your time, but we can all agree that their short term output to society is virtually zero.
+And that's because, from the point of view of a businessman, they should be doing something else.
+They should be doing something else.

-We were presented during primary school the concept of What We Have To Do: a list of tasks that we must complete not because we like or because they have a point, but because it is our duty to complete them, because an authoritative figure is counting on us to do them.
+We were presented during primary school the concept of *What We Have To Do*: a list of tasks that we must complete not because we like or because they have a point, but because it is our duty to complete them, because an authoritative figure is counting on us to do them.
 In exchange, we'll have our allowance.

 We haven't wasted our time since.
 Wasting time is for kids and beggars on the streets.
 It's no wonder that by the time we complete our education, we can't conceive asking ourselves what we might *really* want to do with our lives.
 We have all the future ahead of us, and instead of looking at the white canvas with determination, we stare at it, depressed.